Royal Bank of Canada Trims Rogers Communications (TSE:RCI.B) Target Price to C$71.00

-Rogers Communications (TSE:RCI.B – Free Report) (NYSE:RCI) had its price target decreased by Royal Bank of Canada from C$72.00 to C$71.00 in a research report report published on Tuesday, BayStreet.CA reports.
+Rogers Communications (TSE:RCI.B – Free Report) (NYSE:RCI) had its price objective decreased by Royal Bank of Canada from C$72.00 to C$71.00 in a research report sent to investors on Tuesday morning, BayStreet.CA reports.
 Royal Bank of Canada currently has an outperform rating on the stock.

-A number of other equities research analysts have also recently commented on RCI.B.
-Cormark decreased their target price on shares of Rogers Communications from C$78.00 to C$76.00 in a research note on Friday, November 10th.
-UBS Group reduced their price objective on shares of Rogers Communications from C$75.00 to C$70.00 in a research report on Tuesday, October 10th.
-Canaccord Genuity Group lifted their price objective on shares of Rogers Communications from C$71.00 to C$72.50 and gave the company a buy rating in a research report on Tuesday.
-BMO Capital Markets lifted their price objective on shares of Rogers Communications from C$72.00 to C$80.00 in a research report on Monday, December 11th.
-Finally, TD Securities lifted their price objective on shares of Rogers Communications from C$81.00 to C$82.00 and gave the company an action list buy rating in a research report on Friday, November 10th.
-Eight equities research analysts have rated the stock with a buy rating and two have assigned a strong buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of Buy and a consensus price target of C$74.69.
+RCI.B has been the topic of several other research reports.
+Cormark cut their price target on Rogers Communications from C$78.00 to C$76.00 in a research report on Friday, November 10th.
+National Bankshares boosted their price objective on Rogers Communications from C$75.00 to C$78.00 and gave the company an outperform rating in a research note on Friday, December 8th.
+TD Securities boosted their price objective on Rogers Communications from C$81.00 to C$82.00 and gave the company an action list buy rating in a research note on Friday, November 10th.
+Barclays reduced their price objective on Rogers Communications from C$55.00 to C$54.00 and set an overweight rating for the company in a research note on Thursday, November 16th.
+Finally, CIBC boosted their price objective on Rogers Communications from C$69.00 to C$79.00 and gave the company an outperform rating in a research note on Monday, December 18th.
+Eight investment analysts have rated the stock with a buy rating and two have issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of C$74.69.

 Rogers Communications Price Performance